micaelaneus/strength-as-ccoty/how-to-use-this-guide.md

 ### INTERPRET A CARD

 Interpreting the cards skillfully takes blending the vast array of traditional meanings with your intuition at the moment you pull a card.
 Everyone refers to the writing of other tarot practitioners, even “experts” because we all find inspiration in the diversity of thought.
 Never apologize for looking up a card!
 At the same time, we encourage you to trust your intuition.
 Pay attention to your immediate impression and associations, jot them down in your journal, and then look up what others have to say.

+* add these notes to your tarot journal

+#### OUR STYLE OF READING TAROT

+* we use gender-neutral language even for gendered cards like The High Priestess.
+You do you.
+Find non-binary decks in Resources and References.
+* we have a mythopoetic approach - potentiality over prediction

+#### HARD CARDS
 You will inevitably pull cards with disturbing imagery and intimidating descriptions that many folks call “hard cards.”
 We firmly believe (and have personally experienced) that every card offers wise counsel in its way.
 Think of cards that upset you as bitter medicine: truths that hurt to swallow yet still may heal you.
 Also remember that a strong reading draws our attention to the path we’re walking, but it doesn’t control our steps.
 A card or spread that bothers you means that it’s time to find a fork in the road, not lay down in the middle of it.

-* add these notes to your tarot journal

 ## JOURNAL: THE CHARIOT RIDES ON